 Stop.
 The presses.
 Doing STEM degrees doesn’t have to mean to a life of laboratories, coding, Bunsen burners and testing things on tiny dishes.
 Your career path after a science degree can be as creative as you want it to be.
 And no, not studying something art-related doesn’t necessarily exclude you from creative careers.
 I guess you really can have everything.

 Some science careers are different – they require a wealth of knowledge about science, yet with the creative spark and debonair presenting skills you might’ve previously associated with other degree disciplines.
 And that’s just the tip of the iceberg.
-Here are a few other creative careers you can get into with STEM degrees.
+Here are a few other creative graduate job careers you can get into with STEM degrees.

 You can’t go anywhere in the world without consuming some form of communications.
 It’s so varied and so versatile.
 That is precisely why it’s such an exciting, untapped opportunity for scientists.